Peter Parker (The Amazing Spider-Man film series): Reception

-Andrew Garfield's interpretation of Spider-Man was considered one of the highlights of both The Amazing Spider-Man and its sequel, and critics have now called this iteration of the character "underrated" in retrospect.
-Film reviewers praised the realistic portrayal of Peter Parker, with Roger Ebert stating that the reboot "gave Peter better reasons to take up his superhero role, even if the origin story didn't need to be told once again."
-In addition, Garfield's portrayal of Spider-Man's snarky humor and chemistry with co-star Emma Stone were also praised.
-Mary F. Pols of Time magazine said that even though the story was familiar Garfield and Webb made it feel "convincingly fresh and exciting."
-In The Amazing Spider-Man 2, Garfield received praise for his emotional performance despite criticism of the film's convoluted plot.
+Despite the polarizing reception of the films themselves, several critics and fans praised Garfield's humanly flawed portrayal of Peter Parker, with Roger Ebert stating that the reboot "gave Peter better reasons to take up his superhero role, even if the origin story didn't need to be told once again."
+In addition, Garfield's chemistry with co-star Emma Stone was also praised.
+Mary F. Pols of Time magazine said that even though the story was familiar, Garfield and Webb made it feel "convincingly fresh and exciting."
+The Hollywood Reporter praised Garfield for his emotional performance in The Amazing Spider-Man 2, despite criticism of the film's convoluted plot.

-Writing in August 2020, Eric Eisenberg of CinemaBlend referred to the Marc Webb series as the "middle child" of Spider-Man movies compared to the Sam Raimi trilogy and Spider-Man's inclusion in the Marvel Cinematic Universe, and that Garfield was a "victim of circumstance".
+Writing in August 2020, Eric Eisenberg of CinemaBlend considered Garfield's interpretation of Spider-Man as one of the highlights of both The Amazing Spider-Man and its sequel, and called this iteration of the character "underrated".
+He referred to the Marc Webb series as the "middle child" of Spider-Man movies compared to the Sam Raimi trilogy and Spider-Man's inclusion in the Marvel Cinematic Universe, and that Garfield was a "victim of circumstance".
 He also noted that the films displayed Peter Parker's technological prowess more in-depth than the preceding trilogy.
 However, he called Garfield's iteration "too cool" for Peter Parker, calling him a "rebel with a skateboard" as opposed to the nerd commonly associated with the character.

 In 2017, following the character's second reboot with Tom Holland taking on the role in the MCU, Nick Philpott of CBR ranked Garfield's iteration the second greatest portrayal of the character, two spots ahead of Tobey Maguire's and just behind Holland's.